Speakers

 Lecturer in Philosophy

-Working in social and political philosophy, his research examines how ideas of what counts as ‘normal’ shape supposedly neutral areas of social life, and how these norms affect marginalised groups, including people experiencing poverty or mental ill-health.
-Alongside his research, he is active in widening participation in philosophy, including organising undergraduate events for Minorities and Philosophy and co-developing the Thought Experiments in Schools Project, supported by the Royal Institute of Philosophy.
-He has worked with the Philosophy in Prison charity for over five years, delivering courses, developing remote-learning materials, and serving as Vice-Chair of its advisory board.
+Dr Jon Bebb is Lecturer in Philosophy at the University of Liverpool.
+His research explores how ideas of what is ‘normal’ shape areas of social life, influencing how marginalised groups, including people in poverty and those with mental health conditions, are treated.
+He is active in widening participation in philosophy, having organised undergraduate events for Minorities and Philosophy (MAP) and co-developed the Thought Experiments in Schools Project, supported by the Royal Institute of Philosophy.
+He has collaborated extensively with the Philosophy in Prison charity, delivering introductory and advanced courses, developing remote learning materials, serving as Vice-Chair of the advisory board, and contributing to the British Academy-funded Prison Voices project.

 Barbara Arneil